oyega/printf/README.md

 # printf
-A simple printf function built by Caleb Nyong  and Johnel Okon for Alx software Engineering School.
+A simple printf function built by Oyekunle Gbenga Samuel and Oyekunle Tomide John for Alx software Engineering School.

 #Welcome